mitchchn/chbs/README.md

 ----------------

 correcthorse.py is an implementation of [Diceware](http://world.std.com/~reinhold/diceware.html).
 Diceware is a trademark of Arnold G Reinhold.

-The name and inspiration come from an [xkcd comic](http://xkcd.com/936/).

-<a name="xkcd">xkcd</a> is penned by Randall Munroe.
+The name and inspiration come from an [xkcd comic](http://xkcd.com/936/). xkcd is penned by Randall Munroe.

+<a name="xkcd"></a>

 <a href="http://xkcd.com/936/">
 ![xkcd 936](http://imgs.xkcd.com/comics/password_strength.png)